IVRPowers/blog/content/post/technologies/what-is-kiosk.md

 An interactive kiosk is **a computer terminal** that is placed in a public setting.
 The aim of a kiosk is to provide information to customers and users.
 They have an integrated touch screen, usually with **a user-friendly interface to facilitate interactions.** Thanks to computing technology it is possible to offer a wide range of functions and applications, from brand information, to product catalogues or real-time interactions with sales consultants.

-## What industries can take advantage of interactive kiosks?
+## Which industries can take advantage of interactive kiosks?

 Interactive kiosks are used as **powerful marketing tools and advanced customer services.** Because they can be customized, applications are endless.